The National Texas Longhorn Museum

 Billie Keilman's Horn Palace

-The Buckhorn Saloon was founded in 1881 by Albert Friedrich, son of cabinet maker and famed horn furniture maker, Wenzel Friedrich.
-Wenzel's reputation was well-known in America and foreign countries, and from 1880-90 he made some of the most beautiful horn furniture.
+The Buckhorn Saloon was founded in 1881 by Albert Friedrich, son of cabinet maker and famed horn furniture maker, Wenzel Friedrich, who, beginning in 1880 made among the most beautiful horn furniture.
 The Buckhorn was located on Dolorosa Street in San Antonio.
 Albert was very fond of deer antlers and cattle horns, which he used to decorate his saloon.
 As word of this got around, he began offering to trade a drink for horn or antler specimens.
 The collection grew, and over the years it became larger and larger -- and so did the Buckhorn's reputation.
 It became a San Antonio landmark and was known around the world.
 In its heyday, it was the largest horn collection in America.

 collection 069.jpg (513617 bytes)